jamestaddadcox/jamestaddadcox/README.md

 ### About Me

-I’m Tadd, and I’m a software developer, a writer, and an editor at an experimental online literary magazine.
+I’m Tadd, and I’m a software developer, a writer, and an editor at an <a href="[https://www.alwayscrashing.com/](https://www.alwayscrashing.com/)" target="_blank">experimental online literary magazine</a>.

 For as long as I can remember I’ve been interested in systems and in the connections between things, and particularly how human beings are able to turn matter, whether it’s marks on a page or electricity flowing through circuits, into meaning.